App Testing Company: Ideal Mobile App Testing Strategy

 - Does it run properly on all types of device operating systems (OS)?

 - Do updates reach the end user in time?

 - Can the user successfully accept the updates?

 - Is your web application a standard one, or the one that is globally dynamic?

-Challenges for testing Native & Web Apps
+App Testing Company Face the Challenges for Testing Native & Web Apps

 Perhaps the most challenging aspect of mobile testing is the device itself.
 There are so many varieties of mobile devices and OS all over the world and each one of them needs to be considered for testing.
 Every device or OS you don’t test, it can be assumed that your web or the native app won’t work on it.

 Solution: Test on real devices/test on emulated devices or both.

 Testing on real devices may not be as cost-effective as you wish, for obvious reasons like device, subscription and labor costs.
 Compared to all those costs, emulated devices are relatively cheaper.